wso2/docs-is/en/docs/compliance/california-consumer-privacy-act.md

 WSO2 Identity Server comes with an extensive consent management solution that enables users to conveniently manage consents of their consumers and third-party applications.
 WSO2 Identity Server’s consent management module consists of the following key features.

--   RESTful consent APIs to manage consents remotely.
+-   Has RESTful consent APIs to manage consents remotely.
 For more information on consent management, please refer to our documentation [here](../../learn/consent-management).
--   Admin portal support for organizations to define and manage consent, data processing purposes, and user attributes per consent.
+-   Provides an admin portal support for organizations to define and manage consent, data processing purposes, and user attributes per consent.
--   Support for the Kantara consent receipt specification.
+-   Supports the Kantara consent receipt specification.
 For more information, see the [Kantara Consent Receipt Specification](https://kantarainitiative.org/confluence/display/infosharing/Consent+Receipt+Specification).
 -   Any self-care user profile creation, user provisioning to other systems, sharing of user attributes through SSO, and identity federation is fully based on user consent.
 -   Users can review, modify, and revoke previously given consent via the self-care user portal or RESTful Consent API.